Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 // ThreeFourths(100M) -> 75
 ```

-That works great and we can reuse this method for numbers of absolutely any type.
+That works well and we can reuse this method for numbers of any type.
 However, seeing as our generic operation doesn't have type safety, you may be wondering, "How is this approach any different from just using `dynamic`?".

 Surely, we could just write our code like this and avoid all the trouble: